 For those who want to get the hang of immersion-cooled mining cheaply and quickly, we can indeed recommend using transformer oil.
 However, by using it, you run the risk of missing the profitability and even the break-even point of the project.
 The fact is that these types of oil are chemically active, that is, they react aggressively with the components of computer equipment.

 That said, like any mineral oil, transformer and motor oil has some advantages.
 Yes, it doesn't conduct current and costs obscenely cheap ($1-2/liter), but that, perhaps, is where all the advantages of this kind of oil end.
-Although this is not a verdict on the whole vast group of mineral oils, which we will talk about below.
+Although this is not a verdict on the whole vast group of mineral oils for cooling mining farms, which we will talk about below.